drewrl3v/some_algs/some_algs/src/chapter_5.md

 ## Subsets (Recursive $O(2^n)$)

-Give a list of integers, `nums`, return the list of all subsets of `nums`.
+Give a list of distinct integers, `nums`, return the list of all subsets of `nums`.

 The basic idea for most Depth First Search Problems is as follows: